hengyuan-hu/jax-vs-pytorch/README.md

 #### Speed

-Tested on RTX4090 graphics card. num_player is set to 8
+Tested on RTX4090 graphics card. `--num_layer` is set to 8

 All data types have similar training curve.